-The Juvenile Court is a proud supporter of the Belmont County Schools Staying Clean (BCSSC) program, a non-profit program to promote drug-free lifestyles for students in middle school and high school.
+The Juvenile Court is a proud supporter of the Belmont County Schools Staying Clean (BCSSC) program, a non-profit program promoting drug-free lifestyles for middle and high school students.
 The Juvenile Court works in cooperation as a partner to support the program with Chief Murphy of the Martins Ferry Police Department.
-Positive relationships have been established with businesses and community members to offer the program in schools throughout Belmont County including the presentations by nationally recognized guest speakers to students in Belmont County.
+Positive relationships have been established with businesses and community members to offer the program in schools throughout Belmont County, including presentations by nationally recognized guest speakers to students in Belmont County.
 A significant credit for the funding success of this program is due to the support of the Classy Chassis Car Club.
 They work annually to raise funds by organizing the Belmont County Schools Staying Clean Car Show.

-BCSSC completes random drug testing for youth in middle and high schools that join the program.
+BCSSC completes random drug testing for middle and high school youth who join the program.
 The goals are to promote abstinence, provide education on substance abuse, and promote healthy lifestyles.
-Through support of student activities in the community and school setting, with scheduled events for members such as picnics and extra school activities such as taco bars, and pizza parties, the program has proven to be highly effective with over 1,500 Belmont County school students participating.
+Through support of student activities in the community and school setting, with scheduled events for members such as picnics and extra school activities such as taco bars and pizza parties, the program has proven to be highly effective, with over 1,500 Belmont County school students participating.
 Tax-deductible donations may be sent to BCSSC, P.O.
 Box 516, St. Clairsville, Ohio 43950.